Dealing With Debt

 Responding In Conciliation Court (Small Claims Court)

 Conciliation Court is Minnesota’s small claims court.
 You can be sued for up to $15,000.
-If the claim involves a consumer credit transaction the amount is $4,000.
+If the claim is a consumer credit transaction the amount is $4,000.
+A “consumer credit transaction” is a purchase or loan taken out for personal, family, or household purposes.
 You don’t need a lawyer.
 You also don’t have to file a written answer to the claim brought against you.

 If you want to respond to the lawsuit brought against you with a claim or lawsuit of your own against the person who is suing you, then you must bring a "counterclaim."
 To do that you must go to the court administrator’s office at least 5 days before the date of your hearing to fill out the forms.
 Ask the court clerk what forms you need.